-Lithograph map within magazine and open pocket.
+Lithograph map.

 A NIGHT CLUB MAP OF 1930S HARLEM

 A Night-Club Map of Harlem The stars indicate the places that are open all night.
 The only important omission is the location of the various speakeasies but since there are about 500 of them, you won't have much trouble.